movementkitchen/website/src/blog/biomechanics-of-fashion/index.md

 The consumer society, as a culture of abundance and overeating, favours slim, narrow-waisted female silhouettes.
 The ideals of women’s beauty are always something difficult to reach — the prehistoric civilisations with their lack of reliable food sources idealised a female figure with folding layers of fat.
 Remember the Palaeolithic fertility goddess sculpture Venus of Willendorf?
 She would have probably looked very different had they had a McDonald’s just around the corner from the cave.

 ![The changing ideal of the female body](venus.webp)
-    The changing ideal of the female body — from Alan F. Dixson, Barnaby J. Dixson, “Venus Figurines of the European Paleolithic: Symbols of Fertility or Attractiveness?”, Journal of Anthropology, vol. 2011, Article ID 569120, 11 pages, 2011. https://doi.org/10.1155/2011/569120
+<small>The changing ideal of the female body — from Alan F. Dixson, Barnaby J. Dixson, “Venus Figurines of the European Paleolithic: Symbols of Fertility or Attractiveness?”, Journal of Anthropology, vol. 2011, Article ID 569120, 11 pages, 2011. https://doi.org/10.1155/2011/569120</small>

 Interestingly, our standard clothing sizes look at women’s bodies as static, optimising for looks rather than comfort.
 I wear a UK size 10 and even if I buy jeans or dresses in my size, I would need to unbutton or unzip them after a big meal.
 Most female clothes seem to be tailored to plastic mannequins rather than flesh-and-blood humans — ignorant of the physiological processes that happen inside the abdomen.